david7joy/killerkoda-CRL/course1/scenario1/module4.md

     - Create a `username`
     - Add an `email` and `password` : No need to add real email it can be a fake email and password should be atleast 8 characters
     - click create account
+- Change `find at least to 3 players` and click match
+    - This will create a real-time match and put players into specific 3 player matches withing a few minutes.
-- Then Create a game and withing a few minutes you will be matchd with other players and you can play the game and battle it out :)
+    - Once that is done, click on ready to play the game and battle it out :)

 - Use the below Keyboard keys to be able to play the game.

     | Action     | Keyboard Keys  |